Bryan Simonaire: Gun policy

+Immigration

+In January 2026, following a series of U.S. Immigration and Customs Enforcement (ICE) activities in Annapolis, Simonaire said that he "fully" supports ICE and that we "have a problem in America where we've let too many illegal immigrants into our country".

 Social issues

-Simonaire is a social conservative, opposing abortion rights and same-sex marriage, citing religious beliefs.
+Simonaire opposes abortion rights and same-sex marriage, citing his religious beliefs.

 Simonaire opposed the Civil Marriage Protection Act, reading King & King on the Senate floor to protest the bill and warning that "young, impressionable students" would be taught the "homosexual worldview" if the bill passed.
 He also unsuccessfully sought to amend the bill to allow religious adoption agencies to refuse services to same-sex couples.
 In 2015, he voted against a bill that would allow same-sex couples to use donor sperm for in vitro fertilization.

 In 2014, Simonaire said he opposed a bill to prohibit discrimination against transgender people.
 In 2021, he was the lone vote against a bill to allow transgender people to change their names without advertising it in newspapers.

 In 2015, Simonaire introduced a "right to try" bill that would allow terminally ill patients to try experimental drugs not approved by the Food and Drug Administration.
 In 2019, he spoke against the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

 During the 2016 legislative session, Simonaire introduced legislation to revise a translation of the state's motto to "Strong deeds, gentle words", saying that he believed that the current meaning of the motto ("Manly deeds, womanly words") was sexist.

 In 2022, Simonaire downplayed the impact of the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade, calling it a "Democratic ploy" to energize voters.
 In 2023, during debate on a bill creating a ballot referendum to codify abortion access rights into the Constitution of Maryland, Simonaire compared abortion to the death penalty and sought to amend the bill to prohibit abortions after fetal viability, which failed by a vote of 13-33.